 All exercises can be done in a font editor or a vector drawing program.
 You can choose which tool is most comfortable for you.
 However, any demonstrations that happen in a font editor are shown in Glyphs.

-Students should expect to spend roughly two hours a week on homework or research outside of class.
-Assignments are given on Fridays, and should be completed by Tuesday before class.
+Students should expect to spend roughly two to four hours a week on homework or research outside of class.
+Assignments are given on Fridays, and should be completed by Wedensday before class.

 Unlike some of our other classes, you don’t need anything created in advance.